Juan'ya Green

-Juan'ya Green (born February 8, 1992) is an American basketball player, most recently as a member of Al Sadd in the Qatari Basketball League.
+Juan'ya Green (born February 8, 1992) is an American former professional basketball player.
 He completed his college career in 2016 after having split his career playing for Niagara University and Hofstra University.
 Green went unselected in the ensuing 2016 NBA draft.

 High school career

 A native of Philadelphia, Pennsylvania, Green's played his prep years at Archbishop John Carroll High School.
 He had a successful career and garnered a number of awards and records, including: leaving as the school's all-time leading scorer (1,492 points); being named to the first-team All-Catholic League, all-city, and all-state honors as a senior; being named the Delco Times and Mainline Player of the Year as a senior; he was also named the Catholic League Co-Player of the Year in 2011; Green led Patriots to the Pennsylvania Interscholastic Athletic Association Class AAA state championship in 2009; and he also earned All-American honorable mention honors from Max Preps as a junior.